2012 Chinese Grand Prix

 The 2012 Chinese Grand Prix (formally the 2012 Formula 1 UBS Chinese Grand Prix) was a Formula One motor race held on 15 April 2012 at the Shanghai International Circuit in Shanghai, China.
 It was the ninth running of the Chinese Grand Prix as a round of the Formula One World Championship.
 The 56-lap race was the third round of the 2012 Formula One season.

-The race was won by German driver Nico Rosberg driving a Mercedes, after he dominated the race to claim his debut Formula One victory and his first race win since leaving GP2 Series six years previously.
+The race was won by German driver Nico Rosberg driving a Mercedes, after he dominated the race to claim his debut Formula One victory and his first race win since leaving GP2 Series six years prior.
 Rosberg became the first German driver to win a Grand Prix driving a German car in Formula 1 history.
 The win was also the first win for an official Mercedes-Benz team since the 1955 Italian Grand Prix, after which Mercedes departed from Formula One for 55 seasons.
 Rosberg led home the McLaren pair of Jenson Button and Lewis Hamilton by over twenty seconds.
 The race itself was characterised by intense battling throughout the field and by high reliability with 23 of 24 starters finishing the race.
 This race was also HRT's thirty-ninth race start, setting the record for most Grand Prix starts without scoring a single point.
+This was the first race since the 2009 Italian Grand Prix that was not won by either Red Bull, McLaren or Ferrari.

-This was the first race since the 2009 Italian Grand Prix that was not won by Red Bull, McLaren or Ferrari.
+Hamilton consequently took the lead in the Drivers' Championship with 45 points, two more than his teammate Button as Alonso dropped to third following his ninth-place-finish, sitting on 37 points, eight behind Hamilton.
+As far as the Constructors' Championship was concerned, McLaren extended their lead to 24 points over reigning double champion Red Bull.
+Following Rosberg's win, Mercedes was promoted to fifth in the standings with 28 points, nine behind fourth-placed Sauber.